 Making the decision tougher was the fact that this was still the Age of Exclusives.
 There were cross-system games, of course, but single-console titles were plentiful rather than being the exceptions they are today.
 One-system gamers were denied access to a lot of great games that only existed on the other system.
-Luckily history has shown both systems to be fantastic values with amazing game libraries, but at launch, we didn't know that yet, so the holiday seasons of '95 and '96 brought the sweet agony of decision-making.
+Luckily history has shown both systems to be fantastic values with an amazing library of games, but at launch, we didn't know that yet, so the holiday seasons of '95 and '96 brought the sweet agony of decision-making.

-A surprising number of games (many of them good, many more not-so-good) were released for the PS1 in 1995.
+A surprising number of PS1 games (many of them good, many more not-so-good) were released in 1995.
 Launch titles included Battle Arena Toshinden, Air Combat, NBA Jam Tournament Edition, and Rayman.
 By Christmas these had been joined by X-COM: UFO Defense, Twisted Metal, Tekken, Gex, Road Rash, and FIFA Soccer 96.
-March of 1996 saw the landmark release of Resident Evil, ensuring that PlayStation owners were happy with their purchases.
+March 1996 saw the landmark release of Resident Evil, ensuring that PlayStation owners were happy with their purchases.

-The best solution would be to get a PS1 during the 1995 holiday season and an N64 in 1996.
-But for those of us who aren't (or weren't in the mid-90s) in a position to buy all consoles at release prices, a choice had to be made.
-Aside from game library differences, it should also be pointed out that the PS1 supported two controllers (in base form and for most games, anyway) where the N64 supported four, giving the N64 the edge in local multiplayer…or, as we called it on consoles in 1996, “multiplayer.”
-It should also be noted that the N64 retailed at $200 and the PS1 at $300 (which made a lot of kids Nintendo players by parental default).
+The best solution would have been to get a PS1 during the 1995 holiday season and an N64 in 1996.
+But for those of us who aren't (or weren't in the mid-90s) in a position to buy all consoles at retail prices, a choice had to be made.
+Aside from game library differences, it should also be pointed out that the PS1 supported two controllers (in base form and for most games, anyway) where the N64 supported four, giving the N64 the edge in local multiplayer games …or, as we called it on consoles in 1996, “multiplayer.”
+It should also be noted that the N64 retail price at $200 and the PS1 had a retail price at $300 (which made a lot of kids Nintendo players by parental default).